AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the `.jar` file and copy into an empty folder
+    1. Download the `.jar` file and copy the file to the folder you want to use as the home folder for TAbs.

-    1. Double-click the `.jar` file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    2. Open a command terminal, navigate (`cd`) to the folder containing the `.jar` file, and run the following command to start the application:
+       `java -jar TAbs.jar`

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the `.jar` file.<br>
+    2. Re-launch the app following the same steps as in **1.2.**
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Adding a tutorial